netspective/fluent/README.centos.markdown

 <h6>PULSE OXIMETER:</h6>

 **4.1.
-Pulse oximeter publisher** shall be started by passing the various options suffix to the command .
+PulseoxMeter publisher** shall be started by passing the various options suffix to the command .

         $ ./pulseox-pub